metamorph-inc/openmeta-vahana/README.md

 of the tools!*

 ### Downloading Xfoil (required to run Xfoil TestBenches)
+For Windows:
 1. Download `xfoil6.99.tgz` (Xfoil 6.99 for Unix and Win32) from http://web.mit.edu/drela/Public/web/xfoil/.
 1. Extract the contents of `xfoil6.99.tgz` to `C:/OpenMETA/xfoil-and-nrel-codes/bin/` (you may need to create this directory).

+For Mac:
+1. Download `xfoil.dmg` (Independent 3rd-party build of Xfoil for Mac) from http://xfoil4mac.altervista.org/.
+1. Drag-and-drop `Xfoil.app` into your Applications folder.

 ### Cloning the openmeta-vahana repository
 1. Copy the following key onto your clipboard: `git@github.com:metamorph-inc/openmeta-vahana.git`